 In the opinion of management, we will be required to raise additional working capital to fully achieve our objectives to enter the production phase of our operations.
-Various potential sources of such additional working capital are anticipated to come from one or more of the following: issuances of convertible notes, issuances of promissory notes to related parties, private sales of common stock and common stock warrants and sales of shares of common stock to Dutchess Opportunity Fund II, LP under the equity line of credit.
+Various potential sources of such additional working capital are anticipated to come from one or more of the following: issuances of convertible notes, issuances of promissory notes to related parties, private sales of common stock and common stock warrants and selling shares of our common stock through the equity purchase agreement with Southridge Partners II, LP once the registration statement for the common stock to be sold under the agreement is declared effective by the SEC.